Tool Documentation & Guides

 Purpose of the Tool

-• Accelerate breakthrough innovation by providing a clear path to a solution.
+• Accelerate breakthrough innovation with a clear, repeatable structured path from problem to solution.

 Origin and Background